gsychi/NeuralNetwork/README.md

 # NeuralNetwork
 <br>
 In no way am I actually qualified.
-In no way is this translation even that impressive. the Upgraded Neural Network is merely a translation of the Python Neural Network.
-Knowing that Java doesn't actually have dot product (well technically, for 2D arrays such as the synapses/weights linking from each input to output, it is matrix multiplication), the function is written in.
+Sad!
 <br>
-correction i actually learnt how it works and can really really shadily explain
 <br>
-The part I've added is the MultiLayer Neural Network - which has 2 Hidden Layers, as opposed to the first one.
+This takes advantage of mxjava, a Matrix Multiplication function library that I have created.
+Yay?
 <br>
 <br>
 Future projects based on this will come out in the near future, stay tuned. <br> <br>